 More information about the University's admissions policies and practices may be found on the Undergraduate Admissions website (Policies and Reports).
-Information about policies and practices that pertain to students with special talent can be found in the Undergraduate Bulletin.
-The 2013 report on athletics admissions is available in the 2012-2013 annual report of the Advisory Committee on Undergraduate Admissions and also on the Carolina Commitment website.
+Information about policies and practices that pertain to students with special talent can be found in the Undergraduate Bul-letin; a detailed description is also available here.
+Previous reports on athletics admissions may be found here for the class entering in 2013 and here for the class entering in 2014, as well as on the Carolina Commitment website.